 ETOD Policy Plan

-The Draft ETOD Policy Plan is a set of guidelines to help the City of Austin put equitable transit-oriented development into action.
-It will be presented to City Council on Thursday, March 9th, 2023.
+The Council-accepted ETOD Policy Plan is a set of guidelines to help the City of Austin put equitable transit-oriented development into action.

 Download Our Resources

 Working Together in Partnership

 - For Equitable TOD in Austin to be successful, cross-agency collaboration is essential.
 CapMetro is leading the Equitable Transit-Oriented Development Study in partnership with the City of Austin (COA) and the Austin Transit Partnership (ATP) to implement future transportation investments in step with corresponding tools and policies that focus on preserving existing communities and enhancing their access to economic opportunity through quality transit.